-Your list may look very different to my examples, but you get the idea.
+Your list may look very different to my examples

-Start with your list of feelings and things that don’t serve you.
+But you get the idea, right?
+Start with a list of feelings and things that don’t serve you.
 Throw them away.

 Think about feelings you’d like to get rid of and start throwing away items associated with those feelings.
 Photo books, old papers and mementos.
 Potato chips.